-As noted in Sections 5.2A-C, the ORExt is accessible in any communication modality through the use of an interpreter.
+A bilingual test administrator who is trained and endorsed by a district in Spanish or the students' language of origin should provide any language translation support.
 Appropriate accommodations for the ORExt are published in the Oregon Accessibility Manual.
 Additional accommodations for all statewide assessments are also published in this manual.
 The Oregon Accommodations Panel reviews the appropriateness of the supports listed annually.
 Practitioners may also request the addition of an accommodation through a formal process, see Appendix E in the Oregon Accessibility Manual.